gatsbyjs/gatsby/docs/docs/maintaining-a-plugin.md

 - install by running `npm i -g npm-check-updates`
 - Running `ncu -u`

-## Community supporting content and feedback.
+## Community supporting content and feedback

 A lot of use cases for using the created plugin would be a great way to get users to have knowledge on implementations.
 Also creating forums where users of your plugins have a way to get answers to questions and help with issues, whether that’s from you or from other community members.